HVossi92/digital-dungeon-master/README.md

 ## Todos:

-- Remove vector stuff
-- Replace sqlx with sqlc and use cursor to refactor
 - Clear input form after send
 - add a "command overwrite", instead of frontend {} have a separate input fiel for instructions
 - Translate oracle tables into sql tables